NNQS-AFQMC: Neural network quantum states enhanced fermionic quantum Monte Carlo: Results

 One important parameter in the integration of our approach is the number of configurations, $P$, as defined in Eq.~\ref{eq:Metropolis_sampled_trial}.
 This parameter directly determines the efficiency of our implementation.
 To investigate its behavior, NNQS-AFQMC calculations are performed with different $P$ values.
-Representative results for $\mathrm{N}_2$ at a bond length of $4.2$ Bohr are illustrated in Fig. \ref{fig:diff_nnqs_wf}.
+Representative results for $\mathrm{N}_2$ at a bond length of $4.2$ Bohr, obtained using an NNQS trial wavefunction after $12\times10^4$ iterations, are illustrated in Fig. \ref{fig:diff_nnqs_wf}.
 The data show that NNQS-AFQMC attains chemical accuracy when $P \geq 200$, and convergence is achieved around $P = 400$.
 The decrease in both the systematic energy error and statistical uncertainty as $P$ increases aligns with the findings reported in Ref.\cite{xiao2025implementingadvancedtrialwave}, underscoring a fundamental characteristic of the stochastic sampling process employed in the integration of AFQMC with many-body trial wave functions.
 Throughout our study of $\mathrm{N}_2$, a configuration number of $P = 400$ was sufficient to ensure convergence of all NNQS-AFQMC calculations.
+We also observed that the choice of $P$ is almost consistent across different training steps in the study of $\mathrm{N}_2$.
+More specifically, in all of our tested cases, $P=400$ is enough for all NNQS trial wave functions (i.e., optimized with $4\times 10^4$ to $12\times 10^4$ steps) to obtain converged AFQMC results.
 As detailed in Sec.~\ref{sec:methods_NNQS_AFQMC}, the computational cost of our NNQS-AFQMC implementation scales sub-linearly to $P$.
 The computational cost of NNQS-AFQMC is comparable to that of AFQMC using CAS trial wave functions, where generally $O(10^3)$ configurations can be efficiently processed \cite{ipie}.

+Based on the above studies, we applied NNQS-AFQMC to $\mathrm{N_2}$ at 4.2 Bohr with larger cc-pVTZ and cc-pVQZ basis sets, $\mathrm{H_2O}$ molecule with cc-pVDZ basis set, and benchmark with other accurate methods.
+All calculations were performed with the same setup and AFQMC parameters, as described in Sec.
+4. To evaluate the sensitivity to sample size, we tested four values of the parameter \(P\): 100, 200, 400, and 800.
+The results, summarized in Table.~\ref{tab:ccpvtz_ccpvqz_results}, demonstrate that NNQS-AFQMC consistently achieves high accuracy across both molecular systems and basis sets using a fixed set of parameters.
+Notably, a sample size of \( P = 400 \) is proved sufficient to maintain chemical accuracy in all cases.
+Additional wall-time data are provided in APPENDIX.~\ref{sec:appendix_walltime} to further illustrate the computational performance of our approach.